yuvalmGS/gigaspaces-wiki-jekyll/release_notes/97upgrading.markdown

 weight: 800
 ---

-# Overview

-This page contains information about changes in this release which can affect upgrading from previous versions.
+{% summary %}This page contains information about changes in this release which can affect upgrading from previous versions.{% endsummary %}

 # Changes in Behavior / Syntax